Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 Michelle Ruff as Sinon and Erica Mendez as Yuuki are the real stars of the cast.
 Ruff as an actress is exceptional in transitioning from a cold, emotionless girl to a lively performance when needed, and I loved her work as Sinon.
-And Mendez’ role as Yuuki is phenomenal, with a performance that is equally-part fun to listen to, and equally-part touching.
+And Mendez’s role as Yuuki is phenomenal, with a performance that is equal parts fun to listen to and touching.

 - Sinon is a great character with excellent development that easily steals the spotlight this season.

 - Mother's Rosario is the best story arc told in the series thus far, and a well-written story in general that finally gives Asuna the respect she deserves.

 - Excellent production values that showcase beautifully animated action and striking artwork.

 - "Separate Ways" and the scene it's related to.